sarthak-p/Sensible/README.md

-# Sensible: Student Time Saving App
+# Sensible: The Group App Designed to Get Things Done

 ## Running the Project in Android Studio